-In addition to savings accounts you can open or pay into for your grandchild, each grandparent can currently gift up to £3,000 to their grandchild in any one tax year, tax-free.
+In addition to savings accounts accounts for your grandchildren that you can regular pay in to, each grandparent can currently gift up to £3,000 to their grandchild in any one tax year, tax-free.

 If you don’t use the entire £3,000 allowance in any single year, the balance can be carried over to the following tax year.
 However, this cannot then be carried forward for a third consecutive year.